cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/cluster_manager.md

 * `-o, --output-path` - The local path to save the cluster install configuration file to.
                         Default: ./cfy_cluster_config.yaml
-* `--three-nodes` - Using a three nodes cluster.
+* `--three-nodes` - Using a 3 nodes cluster.
-* `--nine-nodes` - Using a nine nodes cluster.
-In case of using an external DB, Only 6 nodes will need to be provided.
+* `--nine-nodes` - Using a 9 nodes cluster.
+In the case of using an external DB, Only 6 nodes will need to be provided.
 * `--external-db` - Using an external DB.
 * `-v, --verbose` - Show verbose output.